stefan11111/rdoedit/README.md

 If you want to allow multiple users or groups to use the app either add the feature yourself or use sudoedit.
 If you do add some features, make a pull request.
 I might merge it.

 This app is very minimal.
-The base app is under 200 lines of code.
-The noconfig option reduces that to under 100 lines of code.
+It is under 200 lines of code.

 In light of (not so recent) events, I have decided to harden this app by default.
 It sacrifices performance slightly, but improves security.
-Some time ago, CVE-2023-22809 was found is sudoedit and promptly patched.
-By my testing, rdoedit was not vulterable to this exploit, but I have decided to take some precautions.
-It by default does not check the $EDITOR envvar and instead only uses the EDITOR macro defined in rdoedit.h.
-It also pseudo-randomly generates temorary filenames instead of using the same name, which could be vulnerable.
+Some time ago, CVE-2023-22809 was found in sudoedit and promptly patched.
+By my testing, rdoedit was not vulnerable to this exploit, but I have decided to take some precautions.
+This app by default no longer checks the $EDITOR envvar and instead only uses the EDITOR macro defined in rdoedit.h.
+It also pseudo-randomly generates temorary filenames instead of using a macro-defined name, which could be vulnerable.

 ### Installation